Native American Health Center - Trauma Treatment Focus

 Yes

-Native American Health Center (NAHC) is a community mental health clinic serving residents of all backgrounds from the surrounding area.
+Native American Health Center (NAHC) is a community health clinic serving residents of all backgrounds from the surrounding area.
 NAHC provides a holistic model of care, covering medical, dental, behavioral health, and community and traditional wellness through classes (e.g. beading, drumming, sewing), community events, and providing access to traditional healers.
 Our postdoctoral program provides a focus on culturally informed care of complex trauma.
 The community we serve is richly diverse and historically underserved.
-We are looking for postdoc who can support our Spanish-speaking members through individual and group therapy.
-Our adult and child clients commonly present with struggles around complex trauma, depression, anxiety, substance use and life stressors such as immigration stress, citizenship status, and family strife.
+Our adult and child clients commonly present with struggles around complex trauma, depression, anxiety, substance use and life stressors.
 We have a community psychology orientation with a primary treatment modality of third wave cognitive behavioral therapy.
 The majority of our therapists are also trained in EMDR.

 Additional Information